Frequently asked Questions

 Yes!
 Whether you are called to full-time ministry, are called to minister in the marketplace, or are ready for a more in-depth study of the Bible, RSM is the school for you.
 While ministry training is an important part of RSM’s vision, our overall mission is to equip believers to live successfully, use their influence in the marketplace strategically, and reach others for Christ intentionally.
-Our two-year program is designed to see students grow stronger in their relationship with God and grow in their leadership capacity.
+Our two-phase program is designed to see students grow stronger in their relationship with God and grow in their leadership capacity.
 Simply put, you’ll come out a stronger believer, ready to accomplish whatever God has called you to do.

 Who attends RSM?

 People desiring closer interaction with church leaders